Aliens On Board The International Space Station? Bacteria On The Outside Of Craft May Be ‘Alien’ In Origin

 Are there aliens aboard the International Space Station?
 Probably not the type of alien you’re thinking of, but a Russian cosmonaut who has visited the craft believes that bacteria found living on the outside of the satellite may be alien in origin.

-As The Independent reports, astronauts and cosmonauts (“cosmonaut” being what space travelers are called in Russian) aboard the ISS routinely exit the vehicle to inspect the craft for damage, see if repairs are needed, and see if anything is amiss.
-They use swabs to take samples of the outside of the craft, and then return those samples to Earth for examination and experimentation.
+As the Independent reports, astronauts and cosmonauts (“cosmonaut” being what space travelers are called in Russian) aboard the ISS routinely exit the vehicle to inspect the craft for damage, see if repairs are needed, and see if anything is amiss.
+They use swabs to take samples of the outside of the craft and then return those samples to Earth for examination and experimentation.

 Cosmonaut Anton Shkaplerov, who has performed several missions on board the ISS, believes that one of those samples contains bacteria that may be alien in origin.